What is the Washoe Meadows Community?

 What’s at issue?

-In 2012 the California State Parks Commission voted to overturn Washoe Meadow’s State Park designation, instead making it a State Recreation Area, which affords less protection.
+In 2011 and 2012 the California State Parks Commission voted to overturn Washoe Meadow’s State Park designation, instead making it a State Recreation Area, which affords less protection.
 Doing so was a necessary first step to turning over many acres of the park to a golf course developer.

 Why would State Parks do this?